ChickenProp/chickenprop.github.com/drafts/three-configurable-prettyprinters.md

 ## Design goals

+* It should pretty-print, with indentation that adjusts to the available width.

 * As a user, you should be able to target configurations specifically or generally.
 "All lists" or "all lists of Ints" or "only lists found at this specific point in the data structure".
 "All floating-point numbers" or "`Float` but not `Double`".

-* It should pretty-print, with indentation that adjusts to the available width and configurable layout options.

 * It should be low boilerplate, both as a user and an implementer.